Confident Neural Network Regression with Bootstrapped Deep Ensembles: Experimental results

-We can explain the undersized confidence intervals of Deep Ensembles with the second experiment.
-Figure \ref{fig: Learning Curve} shows that with less than 5000 data points the random targets are the dominant source of variance and even with a lot of training data, the effect of random targets is still significant.
+Figure \ref{fig: Learning Curve} shows that with less than 5000 data points, the classical variance due to random targets is the dominant part of the total variance, and even with a lot of training data, the effect of random targets is still significant.
+This significant effect is not taken into account by standard DE, which explains the subpar coverage found in the first experiment (see Table \ref{benchresults} and Figure \ref{fig: experiment1figure}).